tamimology/cloudflare-authelia/README.md

 If the below is seen, then *Authelia* is now a gateway for your *Cloudflare*'s selected domains for 2FA authentication.
 Otherwise, re-check what have you missed from this guide, as it is 100% guaranteed if followed as is, the integration will be successful.

 ![openid test](/screenshots/cloudflare/openid_test.png)

+## License
+This document guide is licensed under the CC0 1.0 Universal license.
+The terms of the license are detailed in [LICENSE](/LICENSE)